gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 wrap it with a higher-level interface.

 I'm using Dune to build this project.
-Dune has a mechanism for linking OCaml code against native libraries like `liblow_level.a`, and the [`ocaml-rs` documentation](https://zshipko.github.io/ocaml-rs/) gives some advice on how to write your `dune` file (the per-directory build config files used by Dune).
+Dune has a mechanism for linking against native libraries like `liblow_level.a`, and the [`ocaml-rs` documentation](https://zshipko.github.io/ocaml-rs/) gives some advice on how to write your `dune` file (the per-directory build config files used by Dune).
 I started with this: